-The sun shelf, (also known as a Baja shelf, tanning shelf, tanning ledge, or thermal shelf) was once a feature that only appeared in resort pools.
-A sun shelf is a platform of varying sizes and depths that is situated just below the water surface.
-The depth of water on the shelf can vary to less than an inch to up to a foot or more.
-The space can be utilized as a children’s play area, or can be large enough to accommodate chaise lounges, tables, chairs, etc. Additionally, the shelf can be outfitted with bubbler or bollard jets, lighting, umbrellas, etc.
+The sun shelf (also known as a Baja shelf, tanning shelf, tanning ledge, or thermal shelf) was once a feature that only appeared in resort pools.
+A sun shelf is a platform of varying sizes and depths situated just below the water surface.
+The depth of water on the shelf can range from less than an inch to up to a foot or more.
+The space can be used as a children’s play area or large enough to accommodate chaise lounges, tables, chairs, etc. Additionally, the shelf can be outfitted with bubbler or bollard jets, lighting, umbrellas, etc.

-The sun shelf is also utilized as a means of ingress and egress to the pool, and is often the top step in a series of steps in a shallow end of the pool.
-The sun shelf mimics a beach entry or zero depth entry system for swimming pools, without the slope and space restrictions that are required for such features.
-Sun shelves can also be placed in the deeper ends of swimming pools, to serve as a resting or tanning area.
+The sun shelf is also utilized as a means of ingress and egress to the pool and is often the top step in a series of steps in a shallow end of the pool.
+The sun shelf mimics a beach entry or zero-depth entry system for swimming pools without the slope and space restrictions required for such features.
+Sun shelves can also be placed in the deeper ends of swimming pools to serve as a resting or tanning area.